-A certificate in flight training will provide students with the required academic training to become commercial pilots.
+This certificate will provide students with the required academic training to become commercial pilots.

-Students completing the flight training certificate are not required to satisfy the 50 percent Cecil Community College credit requirement, due to the partnership agreement with Community College of Baltimore County, Catonsville.
-All courses other than AVMT courses must be completed at Cecil Community College.
+Students completing the flight training certificate are not required to satisfy the 50 percent Cecil College credit requirement, due to the partnership agreement with Community College of Baltimore County, Catonsville.
+All courses other than AVMT courses must be completed at Cecil College.

-General Education Requirements Credits
+Certificate Requirements Credits

 BUS 111 Business Communications 3

 CIS 101 Introduction to Computer Concepts 3

 PSC 125 Essentials of Weather 4

-Certificate Requirements in partnership with CCBC Catonsville 1
+Certificate Requirements in partnership with CCBC Catonsville

 AVMT 101 Aviation History and Development 3

 AVMT 141 Private Pilot Ground School 3

 AVMT 142 Private Pilot Certification 3

 AVMT 211 Air Transportation 3

 AVMT 216 Aviation Safety 3

 AVMT 241 Instrument Pilot Ground School 4

 AVMT 242 Instrument Pilot Rating 3

 AVMT 246 Commercial Pilot Ground School 4

 AVMT 247 Commercial Pilot Certification 3

+Total Credits Required in Certificate: 39

 1All AVMT courses are offered by Community College of Baltimore County, Catonsville and will be held at a local Cecil County site if sufficient enrollment exists.
 As an alternative, students may take the AVMT courses at the Catonsville campus.
-Students completing the AVMT courses must submit an official transcript to the Registrar's Office of Cecil Community College if they plan to receive their degree or certificate from Cecil.
+Students completing the AVMT courses must submit an official transcript to the Registrar's Office of Cecil College if they plan to receive their degree or certificate from Cecil.